mkoohafkan/mkoohafkan.github.io/_posts/2019-02-24-a-ggsubplot-revival.md

-I'm always interested in relationships between components of a system, and I often find it helpful to simultaneously look at both the spatial relationship and temporal trends between data.
+I'm always interested in relationships between components of a system, and I often find it helpful to simultaneously look at both the spatial relationships between and temporal trends across the data.
-When your data is being collected at discrete locations, one of the most straightforward ways to do this is simply plot the time series graphs on a map.
-This lets your eye quickly identify similar patterns in the time series, and also understand spatial gradients in these patterns.
+When data is collected at discrete locations, one of the most straightforward ways to do this is simply plot the time series graphs on a map.
+This lets your eye quickly identify similar patterns in the time series as well as spatial gradients in the system.

 Many years ago there was a package called
 [`ggsubplot` ](https://github.com/garrettgman/ggsubplot) that could